 A JOURNEY FROM APATHY TO HOPE

-Hike the Divide is a feature-length documentary that follows a jaded millennial substitute-teacher 2,800 miles from Canada to Mexico on the Continental Divide Trail as he seeks hope in the face of climate change.
-The film, structured around a physical journey through environments both harsh and breathtakingly beautiful, shares the stories of unsung and unexpected heroes to blaze a trail from apathy and resignation to hope and engagement.
+Hike the Divide is a feature-length documentary that follows jaded, millennial substitute-teacher Connor DeVane 2,700 miles from Canada to Mexico on the Continental Divide Trail as he seeks hope in the face of climate change.
+The film, structured around a physical journey through environments both harsh and breathtakingly beautiful, shares the stories of the community activists and problem solvers Connor meets to mark a trail from apathy and resignation to hope and engagement.

 Hike the Divide presents a spectrum of approach to climate solutions, including grassroots community organizing, land restoration to store CO2 in soil, civil disobedience and more.
 The film explores the intersectionality of climate change and its root causes with other justice issues and systems of oppression.

 Connor's journey reminds us what we are capable of, what we stand to lose, and how little we need to thrive; a host of diverse and powerful voices unite not only to pick us up off the floor, but also to shove us out the door to build a better future.

 A Conversation about Climate Action on the Continental Divide Trail